ilri/odktools/README.md

 # ODK Tools
 ODK Tools is a toolbox for processing [ODK](https://opendatakit.org/) survey data into MySQL databases.
-The toolbox relies on [Formhub](https://github.com/SEL-Columbia/formhub) as a temporary storage of ODK submissions because it conveniently stores them in JSON format and on [META](https://github.com/ilri/meta) for storing the dictionary information and multi-language support.
+The toolbox relies on [Formhub](https://github.com/SEL-Columbia/formhub) as a temporary storage of ODK submissions because it conveniently stores them in JSON format; and on [META](https://github.com/ilri/meta) for storing the dictionary information and to support multiple languages.
 ODK Tools comprises of four command line tools performing different tasks.
 The toolbox is cross-platform and can be build in Windows, Linux and Mac.

 ## The toolbox
 -
 ###ODKToMySQL
 ODKToMySQL converts a ODK Excel File (XLSX survey file) into a relational MySQL schema.
-Even though [ODK Aggregate](https://opendatakit.org/use/aggregate/) stores submissions in MySQL, the Aggregate schema lack basic functionality like:
+Even though [ODK Aggregate](https://opendatakit.org/use/aggregate/) stores submissions in MySQL, the Aggregate schema lacks basic functionality like:
  - Avoid duplicated submissions if an unique ID is used in a survey.
  - Store and link select values.
  - Store multi-select values as independent rows.